Eco-Friendly Ideas & Wildlife

 We caught up with the people behind Eat Seasonably, a website that focuses on growing your own or buying food that is in season.
 We chat about the benefits of this and how eating seasonably can cut the cost of fruit and veg, whilst tasting even more delicious!
 Check out the interview below.

-Our interview with Eat Seasonably
+Our Interview with Eat Seasonably

 1) What are the benefits of seasonal eating and why should people start doing it?

 Any idea when courgettes come into season?
 How about cucumbers?
 No?
 Don’t worry, you’re not alone.
-Research shows that most people aren’t sure when most British fruit and vegetables are in season which is a real shame, as it means they’re missing out on when they’re at their absolute best.
+Research shows that most people aren’t sure when most British fruit and vegetables are in season, which is a real shame as it means they’re missing out on when they’re at their absolute best.

-Our interview with The Mushroom Diary
+Our Interview with The Mushroom Diary

 1. What was the driving force behind your passion for all things mushroom?

 It’s all about the ‘quiet hunt’ – apart from being enjoyable and (I have to confess) addictive, it can be very rewarding and enlightening.
-It’s not just the enjoyment of foraging for wild food, but also the opportunity to discover species I’ve never found before, followed by the challenge in identifying them.
+It’s not just the enjoyment of foraging for wild food, but also the opportunity to discover species I’ve never found before, followed by the challenge of identifying them.